 Newport is a tourist city and is particularly busy in the summer months of June through the first week in September.
 Most of the hotels and motels are filled to capacity months in advance.
-Because of the high demand, motel rates are generally high, upwards of \$150 a night for a basic room.
+Because of the high demand, motel rates are generally high, often as much as \$150 a night for a basic room.
 For this reason, it is important to plan well in advance.